 Residence halls in the Hill and Quad communities are suite style: two students share a room that is connected by a bathroom to another room shared by two students.
-There are a limited number of single rooms available.
-In Cambridge, two students share a room and have a private bathroom attached to that room.
-There are a limited number of single rooms available.
-The Village Community residence halls are primarily configured in four bedroom, two bath units: four students each have their own bedroom and share a bathroom with the roommate on their side of the suite.
+In Cambridge, two students share a room and have a private bathroom attached.
+The Village community residence halls are primarily configured in four bedroom, two bath units: four students each have their own bedroom and share a bathroom with the roommate on their side of the suite.
 The Village also features a kitchenette and common space shared by all four students.
-South Donahue Hall which features two single bedroom, two bath units that share a common area and kitchenette.
+South Donahue Hall features two bedroom, two bath units that share a common area and kitchenette.
 Housing for students with disabilities is available in all residential areas.

 Telephone: (334) 844-4580

 Auburn University has partnered with Off Campus Partners to provide off-campus housing resources.
 Students can go to auburn.offcampuspartners.com to browse and view apartments, condos, townhouses and homes that are available to rent in the greater Auburn-Opelika community.
 Users can also use the off-campus housing site to find a roommate, ride share or buy and sell furniture and textbooks.